 Enter ReliefLink: an app designed to help with suicide prevention, allows you to better help coping mechanisms, help you relax, experience mindfulness, (basically being better at ‘living in the moment’), and countless other mental health tools and tips.

 This app can even find a therapist for you!
-However, like the app page says:
+However, the app page says:

 “This is app is a supplemental tool to help the user manage his/her daily mental health, monitor suicidal feelings and thoughts, and offer options for seeking help.
 It should not be used in place of professional mental health or medical help.”

 These only become more important as you age, as improved memory and cognitive skills will no doubt keep your brain on the forefront.
 It’s basically the equivalent of bench-pressing your noggin.
-You mind spotting me?
+Do you mind spotting me?

 CogniFit promises scientific technology in the form of different brain exercises.
 You have memory, arithmetic, mental planning, and personalized brain training.
 It also can give you cognitive measurements based on these activities to ‘map’ out how well things like your visual perception and focus levels.